algoim/algoim.github.io/index.md

 ## Prerequisites

 Many of the numerical algorithms implemented in Algoim are templated on the spatial dimension `N`, allowing one to develop numerical schemes for any number of spatial dimensions.
-To assist with this functionality, Algoim makes heavy use of the open source C++ library [blitz++](https://github.com/blitzpp/blitz) for high-performance fixed-length vector arithmetic, via `template<typename T, int N> blitz::TinyVector<T,N>`.
-In order to use Algoim, [blitz++](https://github.com/blitzpp/blitz) should first be downloaded and configured for your compiler, and installed such that it can be found in the appropriate include directories, i.e., so that `#include <blitz/array.h>` resolves correctly.
+To assist with this functionality, Algoim makes heavy use of the open source C++ library [blitz++](https://github.com/blitzpp/blitz) for high-performance fixed-length vector arithmetic using `template<typename T, int N> blitz::TinyVector<T,N>`.
+In order to use Algoim, [blitz++](https://github.com/blitzpp/blitz) should first be downloaded, configured for your compiler, and installed such that it can be found in the appropriate include directories, i.e., so that `#include <blitz/array.h>` resolves correctly.

 ## Installation